rikiDalvarez/rikiDalvarez/README.md

 I'm a fast learner and a driven developer, that enjoys working as a team and look for tight schedules to get things done.
 My goal is to continue learning and improve myself as a developer.
 I love creating systems and models that helps improve the life of people and nature.
-I have a big passion for technology, sports and nature, therefore most of my work is about these topics.
-Currently i am working on the following projects:
+I have a big passion for technology, sports, art and nature, therefore most of my work is about these topics. 🤖⚽️🎭🌳 Currently i am working on the following projects:
 - <a href="https://plantio.org/">Plantio Orgânico</a>